swift-server/swift-aws-lambda-runtime/readme.md

 > [!IMPORTANT]
-> The documentation included here refers to the Swift AWS Lambda Runtime v2 (code from the main branch).
+> The documentation included here refers to the Swift AWS Lambda Runtime v2 (code from the v2.x tags and the main branch).
 If you're developing for the runtime v1.x, check this [readme](https://github.com/swift-server/swift-aws-lambda-runtime/blob/v1/readme.md) instead.

 This guide contains the following sections: